hackerstolz/smart-country-hacks-challenges/partners/high-mobility/README.md

 ## Workshop

 Join the workshop at 12:00 on the first day of smartcountry{hacks} to get an introduction to the platform!

+## Support

+For questions, there are people from HIGH MOBILITY available on-site.
+If you can't find them you can also contact them via the [#high-mobility](https://hackerstolz-community.slack.com/app_redirect?channel=CE4EPHUMQ) Slack channel.